kliushnichenko/jsonschema-generator-apt/README.md

 - `requiredMode` - marks field as required or not required
 - `nullable` - marks field as nullable in the schema
 - `types` - allows to override the type that was generated automatically
+- `additionalProperties` - allows to set `additionalProperties` for the object type

 ### Enum support